isc-projects/stork/doc/usage.rst

 Kea DHCP servers can be configured to assign static resources or parameters to the DHCP clients communicating with the servers.
 Most commonly these resources are the IP addresses or delegated prefixes.
-However, Kea also allows for assigning hostnames, PXE boot parameters, client classes DHCP options and others.
-The mechanism by which a given set of resources or/and parameters is associated with a given DHCP client is called "Host Reservations".
+However, Kea also allows for assigning hostnames, PXE boot parameters, client classes, DHCP options, and others.
+The mechanism by which a given set of resources and/or parameters is associated with a given DHCP client is called "host reservations."

-A host reservation consists of one or more DHCP identifers used to associate the reservation with a client, e.g. MAC address, DUID, client identifier, and a collection of various resources or/and parameters to be returned to the client if the client's DHCP message is associated with the host reservation by one of the identifiers.
-Stork is aimed to fully faciliate the management of host reservations in the future, i.e. create, update or remove reservations from within the UI.
-As of 0.6.0 release, Stork can merely detect existing host reservations specified both in the configuration files of the monitored Kea servers and the reservations stored in the host database backends and returned via the Kea host_cmds premium hooks library.
-It provides no means to update or delete host reservations.
+A host reservation consists of one or more DHCP identifers used to associate the reservation with a client, e.g. MAC address, DUID, or client identifier;
+and a collection of resources and/or parameters to be returned to the client if the client's DHCP message is associated with the host reservation by one of the identifiers.
+In the future, Stork is expected to fully faciliate the management of host reservations, i.e. creating, updating, or removing reservations from within the UI.
+As of the 0.6.0 release, Stork can merely detect existing host reservations specified both in the configuration files of the monitored Kea servers and in the host database backends accessed via the Kea host_cmds premium hooks library.
+At present, Stork provides no means to update or delete host reservations.

-All reservations detected by Stork can be listed in the UI by selecting "DHCP" menu option and then selecting "Hosts".
+All reservations detected by Stork can be listed by selecting the ``DHCP`` menu option and then selecting ``Hosts``.

-The first column in the presented view displays one or more DHCP identifiers for each host in the following format: ``hw-address=0a:1b:bd:43:5f:99`` where the ``hw-address`` is the identifier type.
-In this case the identifer type is the MAC address of the DHCP client for which the reservation has been specified.
+The first column in the presented view displays one or more DHCP identifiers for each host in the format ``hw-address=0a:1b:bd:43:5f:99``, where ``hw-address`` is the identifier type.
+In this case, the identifier type is the MAC address of the DHCP client for which the reservation has been specified.
 Supported identifier types are described in the following sections of the Kea ARM:
 `Host Reservation in DHCPv4 <https://kea.readthedocs.io/en/latest/arm/dhcp4-srv.html#host-reservation-in-dhcpv4>`_
 and `Host Reservation in DHCPv6 <https://kea.readthedocs.io/en/latest/arm/dhcp6-srv.html#host-reservation-in-dhcpv6>`_.
-If multiple identifiers are present for a reservation, this reservation will be assigned when at least one of the identifiers matches the received DHCP packet.
+If multiple identifiers are present for a reservation, the reservation will be assigned when at least one of the identifiers matches the received DHCP packet.

-The second column, "IP Reservations", includes the static assignments of the IP addresses and/or delegated prefixes to the clients.
+The second column, ``IP Reservations``, includes the static assignments of the IP addresses and/or delegated prefixes to the clients.
 There may be one or more IP reservations for each host.

-The "Subnet" column contains the prefixes of the subnets to which the reserved IP addresses and prefixes belong.
+The ``Subnet`` column contains the prefixes of the subnets to which the reserved IP addresses and prefixes belong.

-Finally, the "Servers #" column includes the number of Kea servers configured to assign each reservation to the client.
-This value will be typically greater than one when Kea servers operate in the High Availability setup.
-In this case, each of the HA peers uses the same configuration and may allocate IP addresses and delegated prefixes to the same set of clients.
-This includes static assignments via host reservations.
-If HA peers are configured correctly, the reservations they share will have the "Servers #" value of 2.
+Finally, the ``Servers #`` column includes the number of Kea servers configured to assign each reservation to the client.
+This value will typically be greater than one when Kea servers operate in the High Availability setup.
+In this case, each of the HA peers uses the same configuration and may allocate IP addresses and delegated prefixes to the same set of clients, including static assignments via host reservations.
+If HA peers are configured correctly, the reservations they share will have a ``Servers #`` value of 2.

-The "Filter hosts" input box is located above the hosts table.
-It allows for filtering the hosts by identifier types, identifier values and IP reservations.
+The ``Filter hosts`` input box is located above the Hosts table.
+It allows filtering of hosts by identifier types, identifier values, and IP reservations.
-When filtering by DHCP identifier values, it is not required to use colons between the pairs of hexadecimal digits.
-For example, the following reservation ``hw-address=0a:1b:bd:43:5f:99`` will be found regardless if the filtering text is ``1b:bd:43`` and ``1bbd43``.
+When filtering by DHCP identifier values, it is not necessary to use colons between the pairs of hexadecimal digits.
+For example, the reservation ``hw-address=0a:1b:bd:43:5f:99`` will be found regardless of whether the filtering text is ``1b:bd:43`` or ``1bbd43``.

 Sources of Host Reservations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are two ways to configure the Kea servers to use host reservations.
 First,
-the host reservations can be specified within the Kea configuration files.
-See
+the host reservations can be specified within the Kea configuration files; see
 `Host Reservation in DHCPv4 <https://kea.readthedocs.io/en/latest/arm/dhcp4-srv.html#host-reservation-in-dhcpv4>`_
-for the details.
-Another way is to use host database backend as described in
+for details.
+The other way is to use a host database backend, as described in
 `Storing Host Reservations in MySQL, PostgreSQL, or Cassandra <https://kea.readthedocs.io/en/latest/arm/dhcp4-srv.html#storing-host-reservations-in-mysql-postgresql-or-cassandra>`_.
-The second solution requires that the given Kea server is configured to use the
+The second solution requires the given Kea server to be configured to use the
 host_cmds premium hooks library.
 This library implements control commands used
 to store and fetch the host reservations from the host database which the Kea
 server is connected to.
 If the host_cmds hooks library is not loaded, Stork